 What happened here?
 Summarize the entire story in just a sentence or two below.
-Imagine you're writing a brief snippet for a news ticker-what is the essential
+Imagine you're writing a brief snippet for a news ticker-what is the essential information?

 Who?

-Who did this? people were in ?
+Who did this?
 Who caused this to happen?
-To whom did it avolved? happen?
-What other
+To whom did it happen?
+What other people were involved?

-Where?